Nutrition and Oral Health for Seniors

 The reality is that losing your teeth is not a normal part of health aging.
 With proper care, an older adult can keep most, if not all their teeth.
 Dentures are not the expected outcome of aging.

-However, if someone doesn’t take care of their dental health, there are consequences.
+However, if someone doesn’t take care of their oral health, there are consequences.
 And some are more severe than just losing their teeth.
-Let’s take a look at some common problems and issues related to dental for seniors.
+Let’s take a look at some common problems and issues related to oral health for seniors.

 Common Geriatric Problems